U.S. rail strike averted, but labor deal faces tough union votes | Business

 President Joe Biden's administration secured a tentative deal on Thursday to avert a railway strike that could have wreaked havoc on the U.S. economy, but union members angered by tough work conditions have yet to ratify the agreement.

+General Motors Chief Executive Mary Barra said Thursday a rail shutdown would have forced the closure of some truck plants "within a day" and snarled new car deliveries to dealerships.
+Railroad shares pared premarket gains as Wall Street closed sharply lower on economic jitters, but Union Pacific and Norfolk Southern outperformed the broader market.

-Oil futures fell about 4% to a one-week low on the deal amid expectations for weaker global demand.
+Oil futures fell over 3% to a one-week low on the deal amid expectations for weaker global demand.
 The impact of a shutdown would have stretched beyond U.S. borders because trains link the United States to Canada and Mexico and provide vital connections to massive ships that ferry goods from around the globe.

 Amtrak, which runs U.S. passenger rail, said it will resume normal service on Friday after canceling long-distance trains in anticipation of a strike.
 WORKFORCE CUTS